benmvp/slides/2020/flashback/webdev.md

   * To ensure we don't ship broken code
   * _Past:_ All we had was our desktop & FTP to transfer the files
   * Would work directly on the server and break all sorts of things on Production
-  * _One dangling commas would break **everything**_
+  * _One dangling commas would break **everything** in IE_
 - Our code goes thru an incredible journey from idea to Production
 - **VSCode:** Editors like VSCode that make writing code so much easier
-  * Intellisense, unused code warning, extensions
+  * Intellisense, unused code warning, integrations with TypeScript, other extensions
 - **Github:** Like table stakes now, but we didn't have version control
-  * It existed but only w/in the biggest of companies
+  * VC existed but only w/in the biggest of companies
   * Imagine just 2 people working on the site at the same time w/o VC
 - **Travis:** Continuous integration env automatically kicked off w/ git commits!
   * Can run tests (written in Jest)
   * Even automatically deploy
 - **Gulp:** Run build scripts (minification)
-  * Yahoo: Used to write terse JS/CSS to keep file sizes down
+  * Yahoo: Intentionally used to write terse JS/CSS to keep file sizes down
-  * Friend at AOL wasn't allowed to write comments!
+  * Friend at AOL wasn't allowed to write any comments!
 - **Netlify:** Allows previewing PRs before they even merge!

 =====